twinity1/puzzle/USAGE.md

 puzzle --chat
 ```

-This allows for back-and-forth conversation with the AI.
+This allows for back-and-forth conversation in the aider chat.